-The process and related documents can be obtained by accessing the City of Mukilteo website: https://mukilteowa.gov/departments/planning-development/planning-long-range/SMP/.
+The process and related documents can be obtained by accessing the City of Mukilteo website: https://mukilteowa.gov/departments/planning-development/planning-long-range/smp/.

-Finalization of the 2019 Periodic SMP
+Finalization of the 2019 Periodic SMP Update

-Concurrent with City consideration and adoption of the proposed periodic update to the SMP, updates will be reviewed and approved by Ecology.
-Only upon Ecology's approval that the updates are consistent with all changes to SMA guidelines (since adoption of the SMP in 2011) is the updated SMP considered a final document.
+Concurrent with City consideration and adoption of the proposed periodic update to the SMPs, updates were reviewed and approved by Ecology.
+Ecology's approval that the updates are consistent with all changes to SMA guidelines (since adoption of the SMP in 2011) confirmed the updated SMP is a final document.
 The requirement for Ecology's review and approval differs from how other functional plans obtain final approval by City Council through the Comprehensive Plan update process.